DataDog/hiring-engineers/answers.md

       }
 }
 ```
-* `"query"`, sets the alert on "my_metric" and a threshold value of greater than 800
+* `"query"` sets the alert on "my_metric" and a threshold value of greater than 800
-* `"message"`, uses sets a custom message for alerts and warnings and also emails me
+* `"message"` uses sets a custom message for alerts and warnings and also emails me
-* `"thresholds"`, sets the threshold values for critical to > 800 and warning alerts > 500
+* `"thresholds"` sets the threshold values for critical to > 800 and warning alerts > 500

-**Bonus** Scheduled Downtime
+**Bonus** -- Scheduled Downtime
 I made a POST request to the Datadog API with the following query:
 ```
 https://app.datadoghq.com/api/v1/downtime?api_key=3f28739dc9067d3da8817cf5efd5859e&application_key=2e01db942359226940704dc5ec70d3676af6a669&start=1510704000&end=1510754400&type=weeks&period=1&week_days=Mon,Tue,Wed,Thu,Fri&scope=host:Fannys-MacBook-Air.local&message=Scheduled%20weekdayß%20downtime%20@hello@fanny-jiang.com